 Date type (according to ISO 19115): 002 - publication

-Responsible party: International Organisation of Oil and Gas Producers (OGP)
+Responsible party: International Organisation of Oil and Gas Producers (IOGP)

-URL: http://www.ogp.org.uk/
+URL: https://epsg.org/home.html

 Horizontal reference system

 Positional data is expressed in latitude and longitude geographic coordinates to one of the reference horizontal reference systems defined in the horizontalDatum attribute.
 Unless otherwise defined, the World Geodetic System 84 (WGS 84) will be used for CNP data products.